gkellogg/gkellogg.github.io/_posts/2012-03-20-the-use-of-json-ld-in-the-rdfa-test-harness.md

   </tr>
 </table>

 To take advantage of [JSON-LD](http://json-ld.org/) chaining, we really want a data structure that we can easily iterate on.
 By adding some extra markup to the report, we can do this using [JSON-LD](http://json-ld.org/) _Framing_, basically a query language for [JSON-LD](http://json-ld.org/) that allows us to change the data into a format we want to use.
-The frame document allows us to specify how we&#8217;d like our output.
+The frame document allows us to specify how we'd like our output.
 An abbreviated example is the following:

     {
       "@context": "http://rdfa.info/contexts/rdfa-earl.jsonld",